MathDotSqrt/Covid/readme.md

 plot.h:   defines what version of the model to run visually

---If you do not have visual studios please email me at ctrenkov@gmu.edu becuase building this project with out visual studio is not trivial
+--If you do not have visual studios please email me at ctrenkov@gmu.edu so we can work out a way to build the model on your machine.

+Let me know if there are other issues.